Bill Pay

 Payment Methods

-- Check: Topkey mails a physical check to the vendor on your behalf, drawn from your Topkey Deposit Account.
-There is a $2 fee per check.
-The vendor must have a valid mailing address saved before you can use this method.
+Topkey mails a physical check on your behalf, drawn from your Topkey Deposit Account.
+Each check carries a $2 fee.
+A valid mailing address must be on file for the vendor before you can use this method.

-- Manual: Records a payment that was made outside of Topkey — such as by cash, credit card, wire transfer, or a check you wrote yourself.
-This does not move any funds; it simply marks the bill as paid and keeps your records accurate.
+Record a payment that was made outside of Topkey — such as by cash, wire transfer, or credit card.
+No funds move through Topkey; this method simply marks the bill as paid in your records.

 Paying a Bill